For Array Technologies Inc. [ARRY], Analyst sees a rise to $23. What next?

 The complaint alleges that, during the Class Period, defendants made materially false and misleading statements regarding the Company’s business.
 Specifically, defendants’ public offering materials failed to adequately disclose the then-existing rise of costs related to certain supplies such as steel, as well as the Company’s freight costs and that these were likely to have, and were having, an adverse effect on the Company’s business and operations.
 The complaint also alleges that defendants made materially false and/or misleading statements in press releases and conference calls because defendants omitted and otherwise failed to disclose that dating back to Q1 2020, prices of certain commodities such as steel were increasing dramatically, and that Array was facing increasing freight costs, and as a result of the foregoing, the Company’s positive statements about its business and operations lacked a reasonable basis.

-The results of the trading session contributed to over 2222838 shares changing hands.
-Over the past one week, the price volatility of Array Technologies Inc. stands at 4.64% while the volatility over the past one month is 6.07%.
+It opened the trading session at $15.81, the shares rose to $15.915 and dropped to $14.37, the range by which the price of stock traded the whole day.
+The daily chart for ARRY points out that the company has recorded -7.36% loss over the past six months.
+However, it is still -17.69% lower than its most recent low trading price.

-The market cap for ARRY stock reached $2.11 billion, with 130.96 million shares outstanding and 119.08 million shares in the current float.
-Compared to the average trading volume of 2.89M shares, ARRY reached a trading volume of 2222838 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 2.89M shares, ARRY reached to a volume of 5934839 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for ARRY shares is $26.36 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on ARRY stock is a recommendation set at 2.30.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.